Ferdinando Albertolli: Biography

 Born in Bedano near Lugano, Switzerland, Albertolli was educated at Milan's Brera Academy where he was instructed by his uncle Giocondo Albertolli in engraving, design and architecture, receiving the first prize for design in 1806.
 In 1804, he taught at the high school in Verona until 1808 when he became professor of design at the Academy of Fine Arts in Venice.
 In 1812, he was appointed professor of design at the Brera Academy, a post he held for the remainder of his life.

+His publications drew on his stay in Verona and in Venice; he also travelled to Tuscany, Rome, Greece and London (where he went to gather material on some Greek friezes for publication) and, according to his uncle’s account, to Naples and Paris.
+In 1838 he became an Honorary Fellow of the Royal Institute of British Architects and in 1843 was nominated a member of the Academy of Fine Arts in Vienna.

 Albertolli's Palazzo Taverna in the Del Monte district of Milan was completed in 1835 in the late Neoclassical style.
 It is notable in that it is reminiscent of Milan's Royal Villa and of country houses in general as the main body of the building is set back to form a courtyard overlooking the street.
 The entrance consists of an Ionic colonnade supporting a parapet.
 The two lateral sections have giant pilasters surmounted by triangular tympani.